 Indicators: Number of Active Vessels

-The number of active vessels in the groundfish fishery was in decline before the catch share program began, and the decline continued in the first two years of the program.
-During the baseline years for which data are available (2006–2010), the number of active vessels in the non-whiting groundfish trawl fishery showed a declining trend, while the size of the shorebased Pacific whiting fleet fluctuated.
-Following implementation of the Shorebased IFQ Program in 2011, the number of vessels landing non-whiting groundfish dropped by 8 percent, while the number of vessels landing Pacific whiting fell by 19 percent.
-Some vessel owners likely decided that their quota shares (QS) were insufficient to fish economically, while others appear to have pooled their quota pound (QP) holdings and fished them off fewer vessels.
+- In the first year of the Shorebased IFQ Program in 2011, the number of vessels landing non-whiting groundfish dropped by 7 percent, while the number of vessels landing Pacific whiting fell by 19 percent.
+Some vessel owners decided that their quota shares (QS) were insufficient to fish economically and chose either to lease their quota pounds (QP) each year or to leave the groundfish fishery entirely, while others appear to have pooled their QP holdings and fished them off fewer vessels.